abhilashasaroj/CX4240_project/index.md

 From the correlation map, we can see that the most correlated feature with 'quality' is 'alchol'.
 Then we want to plot the relation between each feature and label:
 ![alt text](LR%20in%20seaborn.png)
-We can see that the linear relation bewteen each features and label is not very good prediction, so we want to do a linear combination of all features of dataset to do the prediction.
+We can see that the linear relation between each features and label is not very good prediction, so we want to do a linear combination of all features of dataset to do the prediction.
 #### (1) Linear Regression
 We first split our training and test data into 66% and 34%, then we did the Linear Regression Model to fit our function, here's the outcome of our "true_y vs. predicted_y" :
 ![alt text](LRpredict.png)